prettytable/prettytable/README.md

 print(table)
 ```

+Alternatively, you can assign a custom format function to a specific field by treating
-Alternativly you can also add a function per field.
-In this example the function is
+`custom_format` as a dictionary.
+In this example, the `_colored` function is applied
-called only for the Overtime field.
+only to the "Overtime" field.

 ```python
 table.custom_format["Overtime"] = _colored